-Council, committee panels 18(1) Subject to section 12,
+Council and committee panels

-- (a) a person or committee designated by a council may designate 3 or more members of the council to sit as a panel of the council and designate a member of the panel to act as chair, or - (b) the chair of the registration committee and of the competence committee may designate 3 or more members of the registration committee or competence committee to sit as a panel of the registration committee or competence committee and designate a member of the panel to act as chair.
+- 18(1) Subject to section 12, - (a) a person or committee designated by the council may designate 3 or more members of the council to sit as a panel of the council and designate a member of the panel to act as chair of the panel, - (b) the chair of the registration committee may designate 3 or more members of the registration committee to sit as a panel of the registration committee and designate a member of the panel to act as chair of the panel, and

-(2) A person or committee designated by a council may direct a panel of the council to carry out the powers and duties of the council with respect to a review under Part 2 and an appeal under Part 4.

-(3) The chair of the registration committee or of the competence committee may direct a panel of the registration committee or of the competence committee to carry out any power or duty that the registration committee or competence committee may carry out under this Act.

-(4) If a member designated under subsection (1) is not capable of carrying out the powers and duties of a member, the panel may continue an appeal or review an application in which the member was participating and may carry out its powers and duties with respect to that appeal or application.

-(5) A power or duty carried out by a panel of the council, of the registration committee or of the competence committee is a power or duty carried out by the council, registration committee or competence committee.

-(6) Two or more panels of the council, of the registration committee or of the competence committee may carry out their powers and duties simultaneously.

-(7) Any reference in this Act or any other enactment to a council, registration committee or competence committee is deemed to be also a reference to a panel of the council, a panel of the registration committee or a panel of the competence committee.
+- (c) the chair of the competence committee may designate 3 or more members of the competence committee to sit as a panel of the competence committee and designate a member of the panel to act as chair of the panel. - (2) A person or committee designated by the council may direct a panel of the council to carry out the powers and duties of the council with respect to a review under Part 2 and an appeal under Part 4. - (3) The chair of the registration committee and the chair of the competence committee may direct a panel of the registration committee or of the competence committee to carry out any power or duty that the registration committee or competence committee may carry out under this Act. - (4) If a member designated under subsection (1) is not capable of carrying out the powers and duties of a member, the panel may continue an appeal or a review of an application in which the member was participating and may carry out its powers and duties with respect to that appeal or review. - (5) A power or duty carried out by a panel of the council, of the registration committee or of the competence committee is a power or duty carried out by the council, registration committee or competence committee. - (6) Two or more panels of the council, of the registration committee or of the competence committee may carry out their powers and duties simultaneously. - (7) Any reference in this Act or any other enactment to the council, registration committee or competence committee is deemed to be also a reference to a panel of the council, a panel of the registration committee or a panel of the competence committee.